knpwrs/redux-ts-utils/README.md

   (a, b, c) => `${a} + ${b} + ${c}`,
 );
 ```

+Note that the payload and meta creators must accept the same arguments, but can
+return different types.
+In the example above the payload creator takes three
+numbers and returns a number while the meta creator takes three numbers and
+returns a string.

 ### `handleAction(actionCreator, (state: Draft<State>, payload) => void, initialState?: State)`